ha0ye/notes/UM Health Sciences Data Curation Specialist.md

 * with student workers, expectations document to be discussed
   - emphasizing care for the work, but not beyond them as individuals
   - belief in caring for people as the lever, by which good work gets done
+* other work:
+	* develop code of conduct
+	* code of conduct enforcement training
+	* teach ally skills workshop
+	* teach session on inclusion for UF libraries faculty-mentoring program

 Code for Science & Society Event Fund - https://www.codeforsociety.org/eventfund
 * selection committee from 2020-2022